 Manual check in procedures are slow, time-consuming, and an easy way to lose patients.
 Asking patients to fill in paperwork (and your staff to manually input this data) can lead to errors and leach time from patient visits.

-Mobile, electronic patient check in systems that integrate with the cloud and your EMR are crucial to reducing errors and speeding up patient intake.
+Mobile, electronic patient check in systems via tablet or cellphone that integrate with the cloud and your EMR are crucial to reducing errors and speeding up patient intake.
 In our digital world, these are conveniences that your patients expect from you.

 Which mobile trends are you most excited about, and what is your practice doing to keep up with rapidly developing technological trends?